scenetest-js

 Actor DSL Methods

-For the complete method reference (navigation, visibility, interaction, scope navigation, conditionals, utilities), see the Actor API Reference.
+For the complete method reference (navigation, visibility, interaction, scope navigation, conditionals, utilities), see the Markdown Spec Reference and the TypeScript Scenes & Playwright Specs page.

 Selector Resolution